How to Install MySQL or MariaDB as the Database for Ham Radio Deluxe

 Click on the “MySQL ODBC 8.0 Unicode Driver” and click [Finish].
 The purpose of using the Unicode driver is so your logbook will interpret foreign language characters from Callsign Lookup options properly.

-In the “Data Source Name” box enter a name of your choice and in the “Description” box enter the description of your database.
+In the “Data Source Name” box enter a name of your choice (we suggest to put in your Callsign) and in the “Description” box enter the description of your database.
 Make sure TCP/IP Servers is checked and “127.0.0.1” is in this field.
 Make sure the “Port” field is set to default.
-Set the User to “root” and enter your root “password”. #1> select your SQL option and click the [Test] button.
+Set the User to “root” and enter your root “password”. #1> select mysql and click the [Test] button.

 If your “TEST” from the previous step says the connection is correct, click the [OK] button

 Your SQL database “Name” “Platform” and “Driver” will now show in the ODBC Data Source Administrator.
 Click the [OK] button to return to your HRD Logbook Database window.

 Click the [Add] button

 Enter the “Title”.
 The Title is what you want to call the Logbook.
 Enter the “Description” such as “My Default Logbook” or what ever you would like to say about the log and move on to the next image.
 DO NOT click the OK button on this image.
 Look at the next image.

 In the “Or Select For Repair” dropdown, select the name of your Data Source and click the [OK] button to return to the Logbook Database Manager.

 Right click on the name of the logbook you just created and click on the “Set As Default”.